Dawit II: Later life

-During the years he lived as an outlaw in his own realm constantly hounded by Imam Ahmed's soldiers the Malassay, Dawit came to see Queen Eleni's wisdom in reaching out to Europe for help, and he dispatched João Bermudes, who had arrived in Ethiopia with Dom Rodrigo de Lima, to ask for it once again.
-However, this help in the form of Cristóvão da Gama and his picked troop of 400 did not reach Ethiopia until after Dawit had died at the mountain-top Debre Damo monastery on 2 September 1540.
+During the years he lived as an outlaw in his own realm constantly hounded by Imam Ahmed's soldiers the Malassay, Dawit came to see Queen Eleni's wisdom in reaching out to Europe for help, and he dispatched João Bermudes, who had arrived in Ethiopia with Dom Rodrigo de Lima, to request for military assistance.
+Bermudez traveled to Lisbon, where he was honorably received by John III of Portugal.
+The king acknowledged his title of "Patriarch of Ethiopia", which had been officially approved by the Pope.
+John III also provided him with letters addressed to the Portuguese Viceroy in India, directing the immediate dispatch of ships along with four to five hundred soldiers to assist the Abyssinian king in combating the Muslims.

-The Ethiopian historian Taddesse Tamrat writes, "The Muslim occupation of the Christian highlands under Ahmad Gragn lasted for little more than ten years, between 1531 and 1543.
-But the amount of destruction brought about in these years can only be estimated in terms of centuries."
+In 1539, Gragn sent an embassy to Dawit and asked for his daughter in marriage, and pointed out to him that if he refused to do so, there was no one left with whom he could take refuge.
+The king replied, "I will not give her to you for you are an unbeliever; it is better to fall into the power of the Lord, Whose majesty is as great as His mercy, than into yours."
+Gragn was furious, and began a pursuit of the king, who wandered from desert to desert in nakedness, suffering from hunger, exhaustion and sickness.

+When Dawit was in Dembiya, the Malassay came and captured most his soldiers, and he was force to flee with a few loyal followers to the mountain of Tchelmefra in the country of Simien.
+Dawit found refuge in this location but was once again pursued by the Malassay.
+Upon reaching the Tekezé River, he successfully crossed it and reached Tabr.
+There, he succeeded in killing Ahmad al-Din, the Adalite governor of Tigray, who had been plundering churches.
+Shortly after, Dawit died of a sickness that befell him.

 Dawit was succeeded by his son Gelawdewos, as his son Menas had been captured by Ahmad a year before Dawit died.
-His release wasn't secured until 1543, when Queen Seble Wongel exchanged him for the captured son of Bati del Wambara and Ahmed after the Battle of Wayna Daga.
+His release was not secured until 1543, when Queen Seble Wongel exchanged him for the captured son of Bati del Wambara and Ahmed after the Battle of Wayna Daga.

 One of Dawit II's younger sons, Yaqob, is said to have stayed behind to hide in the province of Menz in Shewa.
 Yaqob's grandson Susenyos I defeated his various second cousins in 1604 to become Emperor and started the Gondar line of the Solomonic dynasty.
 Another grandson started the Shewan line of the Solomonic dynasty.